 Prana is the total energy present in the universe.
 It is this prana that we and everything in the universe is composed of.
 It is the primary force and energy. which is responsible for keeping us alive.
 It is this prana by which we breathe and by which the circulation of blood goes on. it is the energy in the nerves and in the muscles; and the thought in the brain.

 Our mind is like the ocean in which a wave rises, but even though the man notices the wave, he does not know how this wave came there.
 In a similar manner, in our human body, the actions of our hands, eyes, legs, can be easily perceived.
 The cause of these movements are the movements of the fine nerves which we cannot touch or see.
 These nerves movement, again, is a cause of still finer movements- our thoughts.
 And these thoughts are connected with breathing, as if we can get hold of this breathing and manipulate and control it, we will slowly get to know the finest movements into the realms of our mind.

 Pranayama is the path which leads us towards these finest movements and thus help us control our mind.
 The thought, much before rising, can be traced and controlled by us through pranayama; thus connecting us to our true inner selves.

 While breathing in pranayama, instead of keeping a count, you can chant ‘Om’.
-The vibrations produced in the pronunciation of Om, calms and relaxes the mind.
-Om is considered as the basic sound of universe; so by chanting it we acknowledge our connection to every living thing in the universe.
+The vibrations produced in the pronunciation of Om calms and relaxes the mind.
+Om is considered as the basic sound of the universe; so by chanting it we acknowledge our connection to every living thing in the universe.
 The meaning of Omis characterized by creation, preservation and liberation.
 It has been shown in a study by Dr. Alan Watkins (senior lecturer in Neuroscience at Imperial College London), that even listening to chants normalizes adrenalin levels, brain wave patterns and lower cholesterol levels.
-Using chants in your daily Yogaroutines can also help loose weight significantly.
+Using chants in your daily Yogaroutines can also help lose weight significantly.